freudi74/gradle-cmake-plugin/README.md

 # gradle-cmake-plugin
 This plugin allows to configure and build using CMake.

+This plugin should work as documented, but is in an early development phase.
+If you have requests or find bugs, please create an issue.

-Plugin applies the base plugin automatically, and hooks msbuild output folders into the clean task process.
+Plugin applies the base plugin automatically.
 Below tasks are provided by the plugin:

 ## Prerequisites